tehpenguin/tehpenguin.github.io/about.md

 title: About
 permalink: /about/
 ---
+### Disclaimer

-All tutorials within this blog are performed in legal environment or lab.
-Any information provided on this website should only be used for legal purposes.
+All tutorials within this blog are performed in a legal environment or lab.
+Any information provided on this website should only be used for legal purposes in an environment you own or have rights to.
 Use the information provided at  your own risk.

 ### More Information